foreverphoenix/the-phoenix-flavour/content/wj/about-wabbajack/_index.md

 LOOT is not a perfect solution for plugin sorting.
 Most Wabbajack list authors prefer load order manual sorting using SSEEdit which will result in a far better optimised load order than running LOOT.
 There are some Wabbajack lists that utilise LOOT with custom rules (which are determined, once again, using SSEEdit).

-If you run LOOT, all you do is completely mess up the existing load order and likely break the setup.
+**In most cases, if you run LOOT, all you do is completely mess up the existing load order and likely break the setup.**

+There are some exceptions to this: lists that utilise LOOT and custom rules to manage the load order and support optional mods.
+Please refer to your list's documentation.
+If it explicitly instructs you to sort with LOOT after enabling optional mods, the rules set up by the list author will ensure all plugins are sorted correctly.